 SOURCE: The Linux Foundation

-SAN FRANCISCO, CA--(Marketwire - Aug 6, 2012) - The Linux Foundation, the nonprofit organization dedicated to accelerating the growth of Linux, today announced the keynote speakers for its Automotive Linux Summit, taking place Sept.
-19-20, 2012 at the Heritage Motor Centre in Gaydon/Warwickshire in the United Kingdom.
+SEOUL, SOUTH KOREA and SAN FRANCISCO, CA--(Marketwire - Aug 8, 2012) - The Linux Foundation, the nonprofit organization dedicated to accelerating the growth of Linux, today announced the first-ever Korean Linux Forum, taking place Oct.
+11-12, 2012 in Seoul, Korea at the JW Marriott.

 About The Linux Foundation

 The Linux Foundation is a nonprofit consortium dedicated to fostering the growth of Linux.
 Founded in 2000, the organization sponsors the work of Linux creator Linus Torvalds and promotes, protects and advances the Linux operating system by marshaling the resources of its members and the open source development community.
 The Linux Foundation provides a neutral forum for collaboration and education by hosting Linux conferences, including LinuxCon, and generating original Linux research, Linux videos and content that advances the understanding of the Linux platform.
 Its web properties, including Linux.com, reach approximately two million people per month.
 The organization also provides extensive Linux training opportunities that feature the Linux kernel community's leading experts as instructors.
 Follow The Linux Foundation on Twitter.

 Trademarks: The Linux Foundation, Linux Standard Base, MeeGo, Tizen and the Yocto Project are trademarks of The Linux Foundation.
 Linux is a trademark of Linus Torvalds.